Russian fighter jet forces down US drone over Black Sea after intercept | KRDO

 By Oren Liebermann, CNN

-A Russian fighter jet forced down a US Air Force drone over the Black Sea on Tuesday after damaging the propeller of the American MQ-9 Reaper drone, according to a US official familiar with the incident.
+A Russian fighter jet forced down a US Air Force drone over the Black Sea on Tuesday after damaging the propeller of the American MQ-9 Reaper drone, according to the US Air Force.

 The Reaper drone and two SU-27 Flanker jets were operating over international waters over the Black Sea when one of the Russian jets intentionally flew in front of and dumped fuel in front of the unmanned drone, according to the official.
 One of the jets then damaged the propeller of the Reaper, which is mounted on the rear of the drone, the official said.
 The damage to the propeller forced the US to bring down the Reaper in international waters in the Black Sea.